Cataract in Children

-In order that a clear image is projected on the retina it is essential that the media allowing the passage of light have to be clear.
-Any opacity in the media as in cataract hampers the projection of clear image on the film of the camera and hence affects vision.
+In order that a clear image is projected on the retina, it is essential that the media allowing the passage of light have to be clear.
+Any opacity in the media as in cataract hampers the projection of a clear image on the film of the camera and hence affects vision.

 In babies vision starts developing from the day they are born, stimulating the areas of vision in the brain.
-Any obstacle to the development of vision especially in the formative years can lead to permanent diminution of vision or even blindness.
+Any obstacle to the development of vision especially in the formative years can lead to a permanent diminution of vision or even blindness.